 The appearance of yellow spots around the stairs of your swimming pool can indicate that something is happening with the chemistry of the pool water.
 To keep the pool water as clean and healthy as possible, a proper diagnosis and quick treatment of the problem are necessary.
 Yellow discolorations typically point to algae growth or iron deposits.

-If the stairs of the swimming pool are turning yellow, this can mean mustard algae has developed in the water.
-Mustard algae is one of several different types of algae that can be found in swimming pools, and when the slippery substance forms on stairs, it makes for a treacherous climb in and out of the water.
+If the stairs of the swimming pool are turning yellow, you may have mustard algae.
+Mustard algae typically grows in the shade and may also cling to the sides and bottom of the pool.
+It is one of several different types of algae found in swimming pools, and when the slippery substance forms on stairs, it makes for a treacherous climb in and out of the water.
 Determine if this is the cause for the yellow hue by trying to scrub the yellow spots away.
-If they disappear with scrubbing but are back within a few days, this points to mustard algae as the cause.
-Mustard algae typically grows in the shade and may also cling to the sides and bottom of the pool.
+If they disappear with scrubbing but are back within a few days, mustard algae is the culprit.
+Sometimes <ahref="http: www.ptpoolcare.com="" swimming_pool_algae_control_and_prevention.html"=""> </ahref="http:>loosening the algae with a brush and then shocking the pool is will <ahref="https: www.hunker.com="" 13418023="" how-to-kill-algae-in-your-swimming-pool"=""> </ahref="https:>fix the problem.
+If not, visit your local pool supply store and pick up an algicide.
+Keep your filter running at all times and keep your pool water at the proper pH and chlorine levels.

 When there is too much of a mineral present in the water, it can begin to stain the pool.
 Shades of yellow can be a sign of excessive iron.
 Iron can be introduced into a pool by well water or pipe corrosion somewhere in the pool system.
 Unlike algae, iron deposits resist scrubbing and take a lot of elbow grease to remove.
 A simple water test will confirm the presence of iron in your water.